User-friendly introduction to PAC-Bayes bounds: Beyond ``Bounded Loss'' and ``i.i.d. Observations''

-\begin{rmk} Note that it is possible to prove a PAC-Bayes inequality like Theorem~\ref{thm:first:bound} starting directly from~\eqref{equa:proof:catoni:0}, that is, assuming that an exponential moment inequality is satisfied in average under the prior $\pi$, which does not necessarily it has to hold for each $\theta$.
-We will not develop this approach here, examples are detailed in~\cite{alq2016,haddouche2020pac,riv2020}. \end{rmk}
+\begin{remark} It is possible to prove a PAC-Bayes inequality like Theorem~\ref{thm:first:bound} starting directly from~\eqref{equa:proof:catoni:0}, that is, assuming that an exponential moment inequality is satisfied in average under the prior $\pi$, rather than uniformly on $\theta$.
+We will not develop this approach here, examples are detailed by \citet{alq2016,haddouche2020pac,riv2020}. \end{remark}

-\subsection{``Almost'' bounded losses (Sub-Gaussian and sub-gamma)}
+\section{``Almost'' Bounded Losses (Sub-Gaussian and Sub-gamma)}

-\subsubsection{The sub-Gaussian case}
+\subsection{The sub-Gaussian case}

 Hoeffding's inequality for $n=1$ variable $U_1$ taking values in $[a,b]$ simply states that